Junior Club Policies

 Team Manager Information and Forms

-To assist Team Managers in their role, we have prepared a Team Managers Manual which outlines the roles and responsibilities which need to be completed at various times of the year.
+To assist Team Managers in their role, we have prepared a Team Managers Handbook which outlines the roles and responsibilities which need to be completed at various times of the year.
 Please familiarise yourself with the content of the manual.
-Team Managers Guide 2019.
+Team Managers Handbook 2021.

 The following information relates to game day.
 Team Managers roles are crucial for a successfully run game day.
 People who are operating in these roles should make themselves familiar with their responsibilities prior to turning up on the day.